 Is Celosia Poisonous for Cats?
-Keeping Your Cat Safe!
+Vet-Reviewed Safety Facts

 Updated on

-Many cat owners keep houseplants in their home without knowing if they’re poisonous.
-Most common houseplants are not fatal if chewed or eaten by pets, but some species can harm your beloved felines.
-Never assume that because a species is poisonous your cat instinctively won’t try to eat it.
-All too often, pets are rushed to the vet because of an adverse reaction from houseplants.
+Many cat owners keep houseplants in their homes without knowing if they’re poisonous.
+Most common houseplants are not fatal if chewed or eaten by pets, but some species can seriously harm your beloved feline.
+Never assume that since a species is poisonous, your cat instinctively won’t try to eat it.
+All too often, pets are rushed to the vet because of an adverse reaction from ingesting or even touching houseplants.
+Fortunately, the Celosia plants are safe for cats.

-What Symptoms Should You Look For if Your Cat has Been Poisoned?
+What Signs Should You Look For If Your Cat Has Been Poisoned?

 Your cat’s behavior is a tell-tale sign of their current mood and health.
-Carefully noting any changes in your cat’s behavior is the first step in monitoring its health.
-The most common symptoms include irritation, inflammation, swelling, or itchiness on the skin and mouth.
-Other symptoms may include:
+Carefully noting any changes in your cat’s behavior is the first step in monitoring their health.
+The most common signs of poisoning include irritation, inflammation, swelling, or itchiness on the skin and mouth.
+Others may include:

 - Difficulty breathing (labored panting)